malkaguillot/ECON2206-Data-Management-2022/lectures/0-overview.md

 ## [Evaluation Policy]

-- <bcolor>Homeworks</bcolor>:
+- <bcolor>Problem sets</bcolor>:
   - should be given back as [jupyter notebooks](https://jupyter.org/) in PDF format on [lola]().
   - $3 \textrm{h w} * 5%$ <bcolor> =15%</bcolor>
 -  **Participation in class & presentations** <bcolor>= 5% bonus</bcolor>:
 - <bcolor>Course project = 85%</bcolor>

-The homeworks are simple exercises designed to help students to “get their hands in the data & code”.
+The problem sets are simple exercises designed to help students to “get their hands in the data & code”.

 --